abpframework/abp/docs/en/Tutorials/Part-1.md

 Check the `Books` table in the database to see the new book row.
 You can try `get`, `update` and `delete` functions yourself.

+We will use these dynamic proxy functions in the next sections to communicate to the server.

 ### Create the books page

 It's time to create something visible and usable!
-Instead of classic MVC, we will use the new [Razor Pages UI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start) approach which is recommended by Microsoft.
+Instead of classic MVC, we will use the [Razor Pages UI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start) approach which is recommended by Microsoft.

 Create `Books` folder under the `Pages` folder of the `Acme.BookStore.Web` project.
 Add a new Razor Page by right clicking the Books folder then selecting **Add > Razor Page** menu item.
 Name it as `Index`: